Bear Sightseeing in Alaska

 Bear Sightseeing Trip #4 - Chinitna Bay

-Chinitna Bay is a good spot to go bear sightseeing in Alaska all summer long!
-From mid-May to mid-September, the bears are active, moving between the area’s rich food sources along the Cook Inlet coast.
+Chinitna Bay is a good spot to go bear sightseeing in Alaska!
+With its picturesque landscapes and abundant wildlife, visitors to Chinitna Bay can marvel at the majestic bears in their natural habitat throughout the entire summer season.
+From mid-May to mid-September, the bears in this area are active, moving between the area’s rich food sources along the Cook Inlet coast.
 Visitors can fly in for a day trip, or stay the night at a bear camp.
 Guided bear viewing trips are on foot with the aid of ATVs and towed trailers to cover longer distances.

 Bear Sightseeing Trip #5 - Alaska Wildlife Conservation Center